Shoowa/vamos/README.md

 ### Add New errHandler to Router
-In a downstream executable, add a method named _GetEndpoints()_ to the custom dependency struct that wraps the _Backbone_ to conform to the library interface _HttpErrorHandler_.
+In a downstream executable, add a method named _GetEndpoints()_ to the custom dependency struct that wraps the _Backbone_ to conform to the library interface _Gatherer_.
 This is required for the router to adopt routes written in the executable.

 Select the HTTP method that is most appropriate for the writing and reading of